nextcloud/documentation/admin_manual/xsendfile.rst

 optimized for this) and in some cases permits controlled file serving (i.e. pause and resume downloads).

-Notice that currently this feature:

-.. note:: can be activated only for local files, i.e. files inside data directory and local mounts
-.. note:: controlled file serving does not work for generated zip files.
-This is due to how temporary files are created
-.. note:: has never been tested under lighttpd but its configuration should be the same as Apache
+.. note :: Notice that currently this feature can be activated only for local files, i.e. files inside data directory and local mounts.
+Controlled file serving does not work for generated zip files.
+This is due to how temporary files are created.
+Also it has **never been tested under lighttpd** but its configuration should be the same as Apache

 Apache2 (X-Sendfile)
 --------------------